You’ve got dozens of social media campaigns going on, and you need to track them fast.

 Why use it: With its wealth of data, Facebook Insights is helpful if you do top-of-funnel (acquisition) and bottom-of-funnel (sales) marketing.
 For example, if you have a B2C ecommerce client, you might look at location and language to craft timely and relevant social media posts.

-Common KPIs: Page likes, average comments per post, page engaged users, post likes, and page engagement rate
+Common KPIs: Page likes, average comments per post, page engaged users, post likes, and page engagement rate, top performing posts.

 The Social Shepherd, a social media marketing agency based in England, often measures gender and age and active users by hour.
 For the latter metric, the team measures it to identify when the audience is most likely online, so that they can schedule posts at the best time.